/ Undergraduate /

 Skills that help you grow.

-This professionally oriented degree will equip you with creative and critical thinking skills, executive skills, and business awareness necessary to succeed in the creative industries.
+This professionally oriented degree equips you with creative and critical thinking, executive skills, and business awareness crucial for success in the creative industries.
+Learn key media functions that shape consumer culture, preparing you to excel and innovate in your career, including:

 • Marketing